sanusart/mkhere/README.md

 #### NOTE

-This should be concidered as "work in progress" until this notice removed.
+This should be considered as "work in progress" until this notice removed.